Freeze is a file transfer client for Amazon Glacier designed for macOS. Freeze uses the Amazon S3 Glacier API.

 IAM users restricted to certain AWS regions are also supported.
 Just make sure that you only select the regions the user has access to within the account preferences.

-Freeze supports all standard AWS regions and GovCloud:
+Freeze supports all standard AWS regions as well as additional isolated regions.

-Please contact support if you need support for other isolated regions (AWS China).
+Please contact support if you need support for other isolated regions.

 When you upload a file in Freeze, the name of the uploaded file is used as Archive Description.
 Since Glacier's Archive Descriptions may only contain ASCII characters (values 32-126), they may not represent all characters that are normally allowed in file names of most file systems.
 Therefore, Freeze takes the UTF-8 representation of the file name and Percent-Encodes all characters that are not allowed.